bunlongheng/flash-cards/README.md

 # 🃏 Flash Cards

-A web application for learning with flashcards. 📚✨
+A web application for interactive learning with flashcards. 📚✨

 ## 🚀 Getting Started

-Follow these instructions to get the project up and running on your local machine.
+Welcome to Flash Cards!
+This project is designed to help you enhance your learning experience through interactive flashcards.
+Whether you're studying for exams, learning new languages, or exploring new topics, Flash Cards has got you covered.

+To get started with Flash Cards on your local machine, follow the instructions below.

 ### Prerequisites

+Before you begin, ensure that you have the following installed:

 -   Node.js (version X.X.X)
 -   npm (version X.X.X)